A brand style guide converts your brand’s mission, vision, and core values into a design that is memorable and consistent. Read on to find out more…

 Element #4: Typography

 Fonts play a big role in any marketing or sales collateral you produce.
 Thus, its critical that you have a consistent font style, font family, font style, line spacing, typeface, etc. to maintain your professionalism.
 Make sure to indicate which font or type is to be used where to avoid confusion.
+In case you don’t know which font is used in certain sales or marketing collateral, you can take the help of tools to identify or find a font from an image.

 Chosen fonts with heading sizes (establishing hierarchy):